lamooooo1418/Project2/guideproject/README.md

 - The User can delete to the list of Country Item .
 - The User can delete one item from list of Country Item
 - The User can Add to the Favourite .
+- the User can Search on specific Country .

 #### wireframe of the main page: